LibreELEC/website/_posts/2022/2022-10-17-libreelec-matrix-10-0-3.md

 image: img/posts/icon-release-k19.jpg
 ---

-# AMD users pls do not update
+# AMD users do not update !

 There is a Linux kernel bug that crashes Kodi at start.
 This is hopefully fixed soon.
-Pls do not update your AMD system yet.
-LE10.0.4 will fix this.
+Pls do not update your AMD system yet. **LE10.0.4 will fix this.**
 You can still downgrade from a "broken" 10.0.3 to 10.0.2 if needed.
-Link to the old version https://releases.libreelec.tv/LibreELEC-Generic.x86_64-10.0.2.img.gz
+Link to the old version [LibreELEC-Generic.x86_64-10.0.2.img.gz](https://releases.libreelec.tv/LibreELEC-Generic.x86_64-10.0.2.img.gz)

 ## News